 13. Become obsessed with completing varied projects, or exhibit unusual persistence in completing tasks.
 It is this obsessive need to complete a task that is so important in differentiating folks with good ideas from those who are truly creative.

-Also see Dabrowski’s Theories on overexcitablity and giftedness (Kazimierz Dabrowski, 1902-1980) Dabrowski offers a very comprehensive way to look at giftedness as overexcitabilty in one or more areas – psychomotor, sensual, intellectual, imaginational, or emotional.
+Also see Dabrowski’s Theories on overexcitablity and giftedness (Kazimierz Dabrowski, 1902-1980) Dabrowski offers a very comprehensive way to look at giftedness as overexcitabilty in one or more areas — psychomotor, sensual, intellectual, imaginational, or emotional.
 Each aspect of overexcitabilty has its own indicators.
-His theories offer unique ways to look at high achieving and highly creative children in new and different ways.
-It is one of my favorite theories of giftedness, as is his Theory of Positive Disintegration.
+His theories offer unique perspectives in looking at high achieving and highly creative children in new and different ways.
+It is one of my favorite theories of giftedness.
+I am also quite taken with his Theory of Positive Disintegration.

 Good web resources on overexcitability:

 - What are Dabrowski’s Five Overexcitabilities in Gifted Children

 - Developing young children’s creativity: What can we learn from research?
 Caroline Sharp’s article on creativity and children is a “must read.”
 It includes ways to develop and encourage creativity, but also some myths about creativity in children that need to be read and addressed.
 This is a very readable research summary.

 - What we know about creativity – Part of the 4Cs Research Series